vectorgrp/sil-kit/docs/api/ethernet.rst

 - a source and destination MAC address (6 octets each),
 - an optional 802.1Q tag (4 octets),
-- the Ethertype or length (Ethernet II or IEEE 802.3, 2 octets), and
+- the `EtherType` or length (Ethernet II or IEEE 802.3, 2 octets), and
 - the payload to be transmitted (46 octets or more).

 .. admonition:: Note